khsoh/mymacnix/README.md

 These tools can now be installed by executing this command in the Terminal window:

 ```
-sh <(curl -L https://raw.githubusercontent.com/khsoh/mymacnix/main/nix-autoinstall) [--install=nixonly|darwin] [--branch=<git-feature-branch>]
+sh <(curl -L https://raw.githubusercontent.com/khsoh/mymacnix/main/nix-autoinstall) [--install=nixonly] [--branch=<git-feature-branch>]
 ```

 The `--branch` option can be use to test feature branches.
-The `--install` option can be used to stop to auto-install process at specific points in the installation.
+The `--install` option can be used to stop to auto-install process at a Nix-only install

 [ vim: set textwidth=80: ]: #